 Another excellent example of how RPM technology is making care more accessible would be that of Vivify, a digital health platform.
-The company chose tablet devices for its RPM kit that pair with Bluetooth Biometric devices such as scales, blood pressure cuffs and pulse oximeters.
+The company chose tablet devices for its RPM kit that pair with Bluetooth Biometric devices such as scales, blood pressure cuffs, and pulse oximeters.

 The Vivify platform analyzes patient data and responses, looks for trends and patterns and interprets all that data for physicians via an online portal with user-friendly dashboards.
 This way, clinicians can easily expand their reach, monitor data in real-time and intervene before minor symptoms become major health problems.

-The Benefits of Using RPM in Conjunction with EHR
+The Benefits of Using RPM in Conjunction with EHR Systems

 When it comes to integrating remote patient monitoring with your medical practice, the most important thing you need to consider is – how well it integrates with your electronic health record (EHR) system.
 EHR integration is important for workflow ease.
 Working with solutions that can integrate into your current EHR will make it easy to adopt and deploy across your organization.

-- ensure patient understanding of device use so that they make more informed decisions,
+- Ensure patient understanding of device use so that they make more informed decisions,

-- keep tab of treatment schedules and ensure timely medication,
+- Keep tab of treatment schedules and ensure timely medication,

-- help streamline clinician workflows by aiding them with time-consuming tasks such as entering data into EHR systems over and over again, and
+- Help streamline clinician workflows by aiding them with time-consuming tasks such as entering data into EHR systems over and over again, and

-- conduct precise billing for the service.
+- Conducting precise billing for the service.

 Once understood completely and experienced firsthand, these components will make your current EHR operations far more effective.

-Important Steps for Successful Integration of RPM in
+Important Steps for Successful Integration of RPM in your Practice

 1) Using RPM with a Personalized Patient Care Plan